 I have had the opportunity to write posts for the CBC Kids and CBC Parents website, as well as package, copy edit, video edit, produce and direct video content for both.
 And as we grew our social channels, primarily on Facebook and Instagram, I joined that team too, bringing my ability to take a piece from ideation to publishing with me, and getting the chance to work on big-production Facebook Lives and talk to our Studio K puppets for social videos.

-Now I’m bringing my digital video skills to our CBC Kids YouTube channel, which we’re looking to grow with features like new formats.
+Now I’m bringing my digital skills to the CBC Kids YouTube channel, which we’re growing with a robust schedule of full episodes and fresh playlists.
 There was also a period when we were producing vlogs for weekly YouTube publishing with our human Studio K hosts, which I led and produced with the team.
 We had some funny moments, spicy times and even sang a song about the CBC’s now-retired Mailbots.

 If you’d like to see more of my work (and some more fun stuff too), you can find it by clicking through to one of the following: